-If you are beginner, you can even add some whole wheat flour to your dough.
+If you are a beginner, you can even add some whole wheat flour to your dough.

-Make sure to knead the dough very well before you stat to roll the roti.
+Make sure to knead the dough very well before you start to roll the roti.

 Always use warm water to knead the dough.

 Traditionally makki ki roti were made on chulha or tandoor which gave a very nice smoky flavour to the roti.
-The practise is prevalent in villages even today.
+The practice is prevalent in villages even today.

 You can add some ajwain (Carom Seeds) in the flour and make Ajwaini Makki di Roti as well.

-Makki ki roti sarson ka Saag is a match made in heaven.
-Serve some jaggery, white butter and mooli ka laccha along with it for a whole some meal.
+Makki Ki Roti and Sarson Ka Saag is a match made in heaven.
+Serve some jaggery, white butter and Mooli Ka Laccha on the side for a wholesome meal.